chinedufn/dipa/README.md

-dipa's generated delta compression code is optimized in ways that would be unfeasible to maintain if done by hand, such as generating enums to encode every possible combination of whether or not some set of fields has changed (up to a compile time enforced limit since this is approach has exponential complexity) (ADD A LINK TO BOOK), or using a single bit flags to delta encode multiple boolean fields (LINK TO ISSUE HERE).
+dipa's generated delta compression code is optimized in ways that would be unfeasible to maintain if done by hand, such as generating enums to encode every possible combination of whether or not some set of fields has changed (up to a compile time enforced limit since this is approach has exponential complexity) (ADD A LINK TO BOOK), or using the individual bits in a single integer to delta encode multiple boolean fields (LINK TO ISSUE HERE).

-You can annotate your types with `#[derive(DiffPatch)]` in order to automatically generate highly space optimized diffing and patching types and functions, or in the most sensitive cases where you need custom behavior you can instead implement the `Diffable` and `Patchable` traits yourself.
+You can annotate your types with `#[derive(DiffPatch)]` in order to automatically generate highly space optimized diffing and patching code, or in the most sensitive cases where you need custom behavior you can instead implement the `Diffable` and `Patchable` traits yourself.

-You might make use of dipa as the underlying delta compression machinery in any application where clients need to be kept up to date with state from a server such as:
+You might make use of dipa as the underlying delta compression machinery in any application where you want to reduce the network traffic required to keep clients up to date with state from a server such as:

 - Multiplayer networked games and simulations